I wrote this devotional a few years ago. It's included in Words for Winter.

 The men mostly sat in the living room with Papaw.
 He would “chaw” his “tobacky” and they would chaw with each other and glance at the game or Christmas program on the little black and white TV in the corner, warmed by the giant coal furnace that took up half the room!
 Mamaw and the women held their annual Christmas confab in the kitchen, warmed by the never-off oven and stove.

 What a treasure room the kitchen was!
 We’d never see as much or as wide a variety of food the whole rest of the year.
 The smells of freshly baked pies and bread, and turkey and ham roasting in the oven were heavenly!
 Everyone brought something, but Mamaw by far prepared the bulk of it.
 Everything tasted as delicious as it smelled.

 While waiting for the latecomers to arrive and the turkey to get just right brown, we, the kids, played.
 Indoors and outdoors, no matter the weather.
 We chased through the tiny house, hootin’ and a hollerin’ and a carryin’ on.
 At least that’s how Mamaw would describe it when she’d tell us, with a mischievous grin, to “hesh up and settle down a bit.”

-Of course, we didn't get too rowdy.
-We didn’t want to make Mamaw really upset for fear we'd miss the special gift.
+Of course, we didn’t get too rowdy.
+We didn’t want to make Mamaw really upset for fear we’d miss her Christmas prize.
 Every year, she always gave us kids the special gift.
 It was one thing we looked forward to as much as anything else at Christmas.